14 Uncertainty

 0.88100 0.24668

-We see that the confidence intervals cover the true mean of the outcome (\(\pi\) or 3.1416) nearly 90% of the time, which matches the significance level that we selected with conf_level.
-However, the confidence intervals only cover out-of-sample observations (\(Y_{test}\)) about 25% of the time.
-Clearly, if we care about out of sample predictions, that is, if we want our interval to cover a specific share of out-of-sample data points, we must compute “prediction intervals” instead of “confidence intervals.”
+The confidence intervals produced by predictions() cover the true mean of the outcome nearly 90% of the time, which matches the significance level that we requested using the conf_level argument.
+However, the confidence intervals only cover out-of-sample observations 25% of the time.
+Clearly, if we want an interval to cover a pre-specified share of unseen data points, we cannot rely on confidence intervals.
+We must compute prediction intervals instead.

-How can we compute prediction intervals with adequate coverage?
-Conformal prediction is one—very flexible and powerful—approach.
-In their excellent tutorial, Angelopoulos and Bates (2022) write that conformal prediction is
+How can we obtain prediction intervals with adequate coverage?
+In their excellent tutorial, Angelopoulos and Bates (2022) introduce “conformal prediction” as

 “a user-friendly paradigm for creating statistically rigorous uncertainty sets/intervals for the predictions of such models.
 Critically, the sets are valid in a distribution-free sense: they possess explicit, non-asymptotic guarantees even without distributional assumptions or model assumptions.”

-These are extraordinary claims which deserve to be underlined: In principle, conformal prediction can offer well-calibrated intervals, regardless of the prediction model we use, and even if that model is misspecified.
+These are extraordinary claims which deserve to be repeated and emphasized.
+Conformal prediction can offer well-calibrated intervals, that cover a known share of out-of-sample data points, in finite samples, without making distributional assumptions, and even if the prediction model is misspecified.

-There are four main caveats to this.
-First, the conformal prediction algorithms implemented in marginaleffects are designed for exchangeable data.10 They do not offer coverage guarantees in contexts where exchangeability is violated, such as in time series data, when there is spatial dependence between observations, or when there is distribution drift between the training and test data.
+There are three main caveats to this.
+First, the conformal prediction algorithms implemented in marginaleffects are designed for exchangeable data.11 They do not offer coverage guarantees in contexts where exchangeability is violated, such as in time series data, when there is spatial dependence between observations, or when there is distribution drift between the training and test data.
 Second, these algorithms offer marginal coverage guarantees, that is, they guarantee that a random test point will fall within the interval with a given probability.
-Below, we show an example where the prediction interval covers the right number of test points overall, but is not well calibrated locally, in different strata of the predictors.
-Different algorithms have recently been proposed to offer class-conditional coverage guarantees (see Ding et al. (2023) for an example).
-Third, the width of the conformal prediction interval will typically depend on the quality of the prediction model and of the score function.
-Finally, the score functions implemented in marginaleffects simply take the residual—or difference between the observed outcome and predicted value.
-This means that the type argument must ensure that observations and predictions are on commensurable scales (usually type="response" or type="prob").
+Such intervals may not be well calibrated locally, in different strata of the predictors.12 Third, the width of the conformal prediction interval will typically depend on the quality of the prediction model and of the function function that we use to characterize the “quality” of predictions (i.e., the “score” function).13

 14.4.1 Numeric outcome